vestrel00/contacts-android/README.md

 ## TODO

-- Add toString functions for all APIs (not just Query) and their Results

 1. Setup user profile
     - Update, Delete + withPermission & async.
     - Review and update ALL util functions accordingly, looking at usages of isProfile.